Turn back the clock

 A facelift effectively addresses issues with facial skin aging.
 But for men, it isn’t as easy to conceal the surgical scars in their hair, as is done with most female procedures.
 To address this concern, the incisions made during a male facelift are placed strategically in inconspicuous places as much as possible: in the natural crease found between the sideburn and the ear, around the earlobe, inside the ear, under the chin, or along the hairline.

 Men are more likely to suffer post-surgery complications than women as a result of variations in their blood pressure.
-With this in mind, Dr. Trovato wants his male facelift patients to have their blood pressure under control before any procedure is performed.
+With this in mind, during a consultation for a male facelift Dallas plastic surgeon, Dr. Trovato will make sure his patients have their blood pressure under control before any procedure is performed.

 Experience what it feels like to walk into a room knowing you look your best.
 Matthew J. Trovato MD has been Dallas’ best plastic surgery experience for nearly a decade.
 Discover why by scheduling a consultation today.